Television: Social aspects

 Television has played a pivotal role in the socialization of the 20th and 21st centuries.
 There are many aspects of television that can be addressed, including negative issues such as media violence.
 Current research is discovering that individuals suffering from social isolation can employ television to create what is termed a parasocial or faux relationship with characters from their favorite television shows and movies as a way of deflecting feelings of loneliness and social deprivation.
 Several studies have found that educational television has many advantages.
 The article "The Good Things about Television" argues that television can be a very powerful and effective learning tool for children if used wisely.
 With respect to faith, many Christian denominations use television for religious broadcasting.

 Religious opposition

 Methodist denominations in the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection and the Evangelical Wesleyan Church, eschew the use of the television.
 Some Baptists, such as those affiliated with Pensacola Christian College, also eschew television.
-Many Traditional Catholic congregations such as the Society of Saint Pius X (SSPX), as with Laestadian Lutherans, and Conservative Anabaptists such as the Dunkard Brethren Church, oppose the presence of television in the household, teaching that it is an occasion of sin.
+Many Traditional Catholic congregations such as the Society of Saint Pius X (SSPX), as with Laestadian Lutherans, and Conservative Anabaptists such as the Dunkard Brethren Church and the Bruderhof, oppose the presence of television in the household, teaching that it is an occasion of sin.